yogurt-foundation/yogurt-css-documentation/docs/effects/opacity.md

 ## Opacity

-Utilities for manipulating the opacity of an element.
+Utilities for sets the transparency of an element.

 ### Class